> John Kirkpatrick > Songs > The Rambling Comber

 Eddy O'Dwyer sang Rambling Comber in 2012 on his CD Go and 'List for a Sailor.

 The Dovetail Trio sang Rambling Comber in 2015 on their CD Wing of Evening.
-Matt Quinn commented in their liner notes:
+Matt Quinn commented:

 This version is one that I learnt from the singing of John Kirkpatrick on the album Sound and Rumour by Brass Monkey.
 In 5/4, this timing is considered (by many) to be the most ‘natural sounding’ of all time signatures and it certainly works wonders for a lot of songs in the English tradition.